Summary

 • Registration: Free for GHA members, £15+VAT for non-members.

-Helen Raymond, Senior Sustainable Design Architect at the Concrete Centre
+Helen Raymond, Senior Sustainable Design Architect at The Concrete Centre, MPA

 Helen is an Architect with over 20 years’ experience in Practice and is an advisor to The Concrete Centre.
 Helen has a post graduate certificate in Energy and Sustainable Building Design and previously worked as Joint Head of Sustainability for the Architecture team in a large multidisciplinary consultancy.
 Helen’s key focus is sustainable housing and is a firm advocate for ‘less is more’, design efficiency and passive strategies, with a strong focus on thermal mass, thermal comfort, daylighting and resilience.